Matilda and Nathaniel Jackson: Underground Railroad

 The Jacksons offered safe haven to refugee blacks and Native Americans.
 Their ranch was also a settlement for African Americans.

 They are believed to have been conductors on the southern Underground Railroad, called the Slave Pathways in Texas, offering food, shelter, and safe passage into Mexico.
 Not everyone who came to the Jackson Ranch crossed the Rio Grande.
 Some stayed with the Jacksons to work on the ranch and settled in the Rio Grande Valley.

 The Jacksons lived near Silvia and John Webber who also helped people escape slavery from the Deep South and Texas.
 Like the Webbers, the Jacksons had their own licensed ferry across the Rio Grande.

 More enslaved people sought freedom during the Civil War.

 Later years and death

-During the Civil War, Nathaniel was a Unionist when Confederate and Union soldiers engaged in battle in the valley in 1863 and 1864.
+Although there are no records, it is thought that during the Civil War, Nathaniel and Martin Jackson may have been Unionists when Confederate and Union soldiers engaged in battle in the valley in 1863 and 1864.
+This is however disputed by the National Park Service given that the only Union soldier identified with the last name of "Jackson" in South Texas was a man from Louisville, Kentucky whose name was "Jackson Martin" and not actually "Martin Jackson" from Hidalgo's Jackson Ranch.

 Nathaniel died in 1865 and was interred in the family cemetery established by his son Eli that year.
 The ranch was divided up among six natural children, the widower of Lucinda, and his wife Matilda.